sal55/langs/Compilers/MCompiler.md

 AST3          Has type info filled in, any conversions applied, and constant expressions reduced

 PCL           The generated IL (sometimes called IR) instructions from the AST.
-PCL uses a separate library that provides
-              an API to generate internal PCL representation, which can then be processed in multiple different ways.

 MCL           A representation of the generated native code, in this case it is for x64.